girish-goradiya0517/Chat-Projects/README.md

 -----------------------------------------------------------------------------------------------------------------------

-" is Project was created in Netbeans IDE  So if You Want to Open this project in Eclips IDE so just simplely import this Pakcages or Open It Using Eclips IDE "
+"this Project was created in Netbeans IDE  So if You Want to Open this project in Eclips IDE so just simplely import this Pakcages or Open It Using Eclips IDE "